Platform Economics: Why 64% Margins Change Everything in Consulting

 What Changes When Methodology Becomes a Platform

 Sagentix operates on a fundamentally different architecture.
-Instead of staffing engagements with junior consultants who build deliverables from scratch, Sagentix deploys a curated knowledge base of 549+ reusable artifacts — 54 proprietary frameworks, 136 peer-reviewed research briefs, 66 industry research reports, and 194 evidence tables — through AI-augmented composition.
+Instead of staffing engagements with junior consultants who build deliverables from scratch, Sagentix deploys a curated knowledge base of 727+ reusable artifacts — 54 proprietary frameworks, 136 peer-reviewed research briefs, 66 industry research reports, and 194 evidence tables — through AI-augmented composition Sagentix GTM Methodology, 2026.
+The productivity tailwind is real: a Harvard Business School field experiment at Boston Consulting Group found consultants using GPT-4 completed tasks 25% faster and scored 40% higher on quality — results cited directly in the CMC-Canada Common Body of Knowledge as the emerging baseline for the profession (Dell'Acqua et al., 2023; CMC-Canada, 2025).

 The distinction matters because it changes what scales and what doesn't.